 Matcha is powdered green tea.
-The powder added into drinks and food, and it's consumed in full, as opposed to infusing tea leaves in water where you don’t drink the leaves.
+The powder is added into drinks and food, and it's consumed in full, as opposed to infusing tea leaves in water where you don’t drink the leaves.

-Nowadays, matcha is used for both taste and as a health food.
+Nowadays, Matcha is used for both taste and as a health food.

 It can be used in many ways, such as in smoothies and drinks, ice cream, baking and confectionery as it has a unique flavour.

 Matcha has a long shelf life if kept in the right conditions.
 Keep your Matcha in a sealed pack (Matcha samurai packs are resealable), in a dry, cool and dark place.